MitchTalmadge/AMP-dockerized/README.md

+> [!CAUTION]
+> **This is a community-made unofficial image, and is NOT endorsed by CubeCoders.**
+> **Please DO NOT ask CubeCoders for support.
+They do not support nor endorse this image and will tell you that you are on your own.**
+>
+> This project is community driven by people who have full time responsibilities elsewhere.
+You should be able to navigate Docker, Linux, bash, etc. and feel comfortable debugging containers on your own if you intend to use this image.
+I will help if I get time, but I have a full time job and family that I want to hang out with.
+>
+> That said, if you have time and are able to help, please feel free!
+I love PRs!

+> [!NOTE]
-**Note: A lack of commits & releases does not mean this project is dead.
-The image is configured by default to auto-update AMP on startup, meaning that new image releases are often not necessary.**
+> A lack of commits & releases does not mean this project is dead.
+The image is configured by default to auto-update AMP on startup, meaning that new image releases are often not necessary.

 # AMP-dockerized
 This repository bundles [CubeCoders AMP](https://cubecoders.com/AMP) into a Debian-based [Docker image.](https://hub.docker.com/r/mitchtalmadge/amp-dockerized)